pjbroad/meters/README.md

 #### Get JavaScript libraries

-Download the JavaScript libraries for c3, d3, jquery and jquery-ui, unpack them and add the required files to the html/lib directory.
+Download the JavaScript libraries for c3, d3, jquery and jquery-ui, unpack them and copy the required files to the html/lib directory.
 For
 example:

 ```